MicrosoftDocs/power-platform/power-virtual-agents/nlu-generative-answers-sharepoint-onedrive.md

 > - To authenticate your copilot, see [Authentication](nlu-boost-node.md#authentication).
 > - You can find instructions for how to create the needed Microsoft Entra ID application registration in [Configure user authentication with Microsoft Entra ID](configuration-authentication-azure-ad.md).
 >
-> - Selecting **No authentication** and **Only for Teams** authentication options mean your copilot won't retrieve information from Sharepoint or OneDrive for Business.
+> - Selecting **No authentication** and **Only for Teams** authentication options mean your copilot won't retrieve information from SharePoint or OneDrive for Business.
 >
 > - When configuring authentication, scopes control user access.
 Specify **Sites.Read.All**, **Files.Read.All** in the scopes field near the existing **profile** and **openid** values.
 These scopes don't give users increased permissions when using the copilot, but allow their permissible content from the SharePoint site as configured for generative answers.

-> [!IMPORTANT]
-> Content analysis and retrieval requires authentication. .
-The **No authentication** and **Only for Teams** authentication options can't retrieve information from Sharepoint or OneDrive for Business.
->